stmcallister/kids-web/lesson-3/README.md

 # Kids Web
 ## Lesson 3: Intro to JavaScript

-NOTE: Keep concepts focused on client-side JavaScript for now
+*NOTE: Keep concepts focused on client-side JavaScript*

 Using the book [JavaScript for Kids](https://www.nostarch.com/javascriptforkids) book as a reference.